flux-framework/flux-core/doc/man1/flux-resource.rst

    also overwritten.
 With :option:`--update`, only those ranks that are not already drained or do not have a *reason* set have their *reason* updated.

-   Resources cannot be both excluded and drained, so **flux resource drain** will also fail if any *targets* are currently excluded by configuration.
+   Resources cannot be both excluded and drained, so :program:`flux resource drain` will also fail if any *targets* are currently excluded by configuration.
 There is no option to force an excluded node into the drain state.

    This command, when run with arguments, is restricted to the Flux instance owner.